-To reduce costs, create an archive
+To reduce long term costs, create an archive

-Legacy EMR system record storage
+Legacy EMR system archives

 To obtain the best long term savings, decommission a legacy EMR system with an archive.
 Create 1 record per patient.